 What is Application security auditing?

-Application security auditing is the process of evaluating the security of an application to identify vulnerabilities and threats that may lead to security breaches.
-This involves reviewing the code, configuration, and architecture of an application to determine its level of security and to identify areas where security can be improved
+Application security auditing involves assessing an application’s security to pinpoint vulnerabilities and potential threats that could lead to security breaches.
+This process entails a comprehensive review of an application’s code, configuration, and architecture to gauge its security level and identify areas for enhancement.

 Benefits

-- Identifying vulnerabilities: Application security auditing assists organisations in identifying vulnerabilities and weaknesses in their applications that attackers may exploit.
+- Identifying vulnerabilities: It assists organisations in identifying vulnerabilities and weaknesses in their applications that attackers may exploit.
 Organisations can take actions to mitigate these vulnerabilities and improve the overall security of their apps by detecting them.

-- Reducing the risk of security breaches: Application security auditing helps decrease the risk of security breaches by detecting and fixing security flaws.
+- Reducing the risk of security breaches: It helps decrease the risk of security breaches by detecting and fixing security flaws.
 This can assist organisations in avoiding financial losses, reputational harm, and legal liability.

 - Improving overall security posture: By finding and correcting security vulnerabilities, application security auditing assists organisations in improving their overall security posture.
 This can assist organisations in staying ahead of evolving threats and ensuring the security of their applications.